CAAPIM/Releases/README.md

 The Mobile SDK for Android is now compatible with ProGuard, the open source tool that makes Android and Java apps smaller and faster.

 ### Deprecation Notices
-- MASStorage for Cloud documentation has been removed from the Mobile SDK 1.8.00 and MAG 4.2.00 documentation.
-MASStorage for local device storage is still supported.
 - The Samsung Pass SDK for Android is no longer supported for fingerprint recognition.
 Instead, use the [Fingerprint Session Lock/Unlock](http://mas.ca.com/docs/android/latest/guides/#fingerprint-sessions-lock) feature.

 ### Product Compatibility